akashjorss/Twitter_Sentiment_Analysis_Using_Neo4j/README.md

 Twitter sentiment analysis using Speed layer implementation of Lambda architecture.

 ### How to contribute to this project?
-Follow GitHub flow: https://guides.github.com/introduction/flow/
+To view the project board: https://github.com/akashjorss/SDM_BDM_Joint_Project/projects/1 Follow GitHub flow: https://guides.github.com/introduction/flow/
 1. Clone this branch (git clone "repo_url")
 2. Checkout a branch (git checkout -b "branch_name")
 3. Make changes to the code.
+(Create your java project or add a class to the existing java)
 4. Write a readme.
 5. push the changes to the branch.
 6. Submit a pull request for the review.

-Create your java project or add a class to the existing java
 ### Architecture
 Twitter -> Kafka -> Spark Streaming -> (Neo4j, MongoDB)